Lulu (opera): Structure

-This mirrorlike structure is further emphasised by the film interlude at act 2 at the very centre of the work.
+This mirrorlike structure is further emphasised by the film interlude at act 2 at the midpoint.
 The events shown in the film are a miniature version of the mirror structure of the opera as a whole (Lulu enters prison and then leaves again) and the music accompanying the film is an exact palindrome – it reads the same forwards as backwards.
 The centre of this palindrome is indicated by an arpeggio played on the piano, first rising, then falling (shown here on the top staff).

 Berg assigns specific vocal styles to each character with descriptive orchestral representation, recapitulative episodes to emphasise psychological significance and pitch-sets.
 Recapitulation includes having single singers performing multiple roles.
 The use of pitch includes the use of twelve-tone rows.

 Serialism

 Cell z (also one of the basic cells in Bartók's String Quartet No. 4) is the basic cell of Lulu and generates trope I: